EconometricInstitute/feb22012-programming-website/data/week2/1-random-numbers.md

 Above we create an instance of the `Random` class.
 It has `nextInt` method, which gets an integer as a parameter.
 The method returns a random number from the range `[0, integer)`.
 Please notice that the upper bound is not included.

-The program output is not always the same, unless we would have created the Random ladyLuck using a seed, by `Random ladyLyck = new Random(233)` with 233 being the seed here.
+The program output is not always the same, unless we would have created the Random ladyLuck using a seed, by `Random ladyLuck = new Random(233)` with 233 being the seed.
 Obviously, we did not set a seed here, so one possible output is the following:

 <sample-output>